RiceC-at-MasonHS/recommended-content-list/apps-script/README_APPS_SCRIPT.md

 5. Deploy and copy the `exec` URL.

 Note: After deployment, add the `APPS_SCRIPT_WEB_APP_URL` value to your repository secrets so CI can inject it into `manifest.json` at deploy time.
 Do not commit the `exec` URL or any secrets into the repository.

+Important: If you edited `apps-script/Code.gs` in the repo, you must redeploy the Apps Script web app in the Apps Script editor for changes to take effect: create a new version and update the deployment.

 Testing
 - For initial tests, temporarily allow access to "Anyone, even anonymous" and use `curl` or Postman to POST to the exec URL.